mateussouzaweb/crunchyroll-webos/README.md

 Add to favorites and enjoy!

+PRO-TIP: You can use this mode in almost any device of any brand that has a browser and that is not iOS and iPadOS because of limitations that Apple defined on such devices.

 ## Usage - For Developers

 This method will install Crunchyroll as TV App, but is recommended only for developers: